ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: pre}

-When you use the command line and a `.jar` source file, you do not need to
-specify that you are creating a Java action;
-the tool determines that from the file extension.
+When you use the command line and a `.jar` source file, you do not need to specify that you are creating a Java action; the tool determines that from the file extension.

 You need to specify the name of the main class by using `--main`.
-An eligible main
-class is one that implements a static `main` method.
+An eligible main class is one that implements a static `main` method.
 If the class is not in the default package, use the Java fully qualified class name, for example, `--main com.example.MyMain`.

+If needed, you can also customize the method name of your Java action.
+This is done by specifying the Java fully-qualified method name of your action, for example, `--main com.example.MyMain#methodName`.

 Action invocation is the same for Java actions as it is for Swift and JavaScript actions: